 The Master of Arts (M.A.) in English offers students and professionals an opportunity to deepen literary knowledge, sharpen critical skills, and strengthen expository writing.

 The M.A. program, with most courses offered in the evenings, is ideal for working professionals and those who are considering the eventual pursuit of a Ph.D.
-It also meets the content needs of secondary English teachers.
-The university allows up to eight years for the completion of the degree.
+Although the university allows up to eight years for the completion of the degree, students can complete the program in the standard two years.

 Visit gvsu.edu/grad/english for admission requirements.